Lednerb/bilberry-hugo-theme/README.md

 ### Responsive Design
 Bilberry is optimized for desktop and mobile devices (tablets and smartphones).

+### Permanent Top Navigation
+If you want to permanently display the top navigation with the algolia search bar and the `page` entries, you can set the `permanentTopNav` option to `true` in your site's config file.

+Note that on mobile devices the navigation will still be collapsed because otherwise, the navigation menu hides the essential parts of your site.

 ## Credits
 Bilberry is inspired by the [WordPress theme Lingonberry](http://www.andersnoren.se/teman/lingonberry-wordpress-theme/), created by Anders Norén.